 offset and above.
 The spectral density of the transmitted signal shall fall within the spectral mask shown in

 Figure 22-18.

-For transmissions using a 160 MHz channel, the transmit spectrum shall have a 0 dBr (dB relative to the maximum
+For non-HT duplicate or VHT transmissions using a 160 MHz channel, the transmit spectrum shall have a 0 dBr (dB relative to the maximum

 spectral density of the signal) bandwidth not exceeding 158 MHz, -20 dBr at 81 MHz frequency offset,